 Although the new hours-of-service requirements help to keep truckers from driving too long, most truckers still drive for long periods at a time, even at night.
 Just by doing their job, they are at risk for drowsy driving crashes while putting innocent motorists at risk for a Georgia trucking accident.

-If you or someone you love was injured by a truck driver driving under the influence of fatigue, you need to talk with a skilled Atlanta truck accident lawyer today at the Law Offices of Shane Smith at 770-HURT-999 to find out more about your rights in a free consultation today.
+If you or someone you love was injured by a truck driver driving under the influence of fatigue, you need to talk with a skilled Atlanta truck accident lawyer today at Shane Smith Law at 770-HURT-999 to find out more about your rights in a free consultation today.